numaproj/numaflow/docs/APIs.md

 <p>

 RateLimit is used to define the rate limit for the vertex, it overrides the settings from pipeline limits.
+For Source vertices, the rate limit is defined by how many times the <code>Read</code> is called per second multiplied by the <code>readBatchSize</code>.
+Pipeline level rate limit is not applied to Source vertices.
 </p>

 </td>